deepset-ai/haystack-home/content/blog/mixtral-8x7b-healthcare-chatbot/index.md

 So now our flow is as follows:
 - Our user inputs a question, such as, "
-- We prompt the LLM to turn tha question into keywords
+- We prompt the LLM to turn the question into keywords
 - Search PubMed and return top_k articles based on those keywords
 - Pass those articles to the LLM and ask them to reference it when formulating an answer.